 The Origin of the Liberty Bell name

 Later, anti-slavery groups adopted it as a symbol of their cause and coined its name, The Liberty Bell, in the early 19th century.
-After the Civil War, the Liberty Bell in an effort to reunite the nation, traveled across the country.
+After the Civil War, the Liberty Bell traveled across the country in an attempt to reunite the nation.
 Since then, many groups have used it as a symbol of their struggles for liberty and equality.

 The bell weighs about 2080 pounds.
-The real Liberty Bell is made up of ~ 70% copper, 25% tin, and small amounts of lead, zinc, arsenic, gold, and silver.
-It hangs from what is believed to be its original yoke, made from American elm, also known as slippery elm.
+The original Liberty Bell is made up of approximately 70% copper, 25% tin and small amounts of lead, zinc, arsenic, gold, and silver.
+The bell is believed to hang from its original yoke made from American Elm, also known as Slippery Elm.